amwebexpert/guess_the_text/docs/sections/completed-subjects.md

     - [Testing with a classic QR Code scanner](#testing-with-a-classic-qr-code-scanner)
   - [Others](#others)

-## Look & Feel and out of the box components
+## Look & Feel, layouts & components

 - Create a Theme and customize Typography (headline6, bodyText2, ...) https://docs.flutter.dev/cookbook/design/themes
 - Dark theme mode
-- Flexible is a built-in widget in flutter which controls how a child of base flex widgets that are Row, Column, and Flex will fill the space available to it
+- `Flexible` is a built-in widget in flutter which controls how a child of base flex widgets that are `Row`, `Column`, and `Flex` will fill the space available to it
-- The Expanded widget in flutter is shorthand of Flexible with the default fit of FlexFit
+- The `Expanded` widget in flutter is shorthand of Flexible with the default fit of FlexFit
 - Scroll view, list view, Drawer menu
-- Lottie animations while loading
-- Prefer SVG images over PNG
+- Images: prefer `SVG` images over `PNG`, widget background images
-- Background images
 - Add ability to (input modal) add any text_to_guess on the fly
 - Orientation locking
 - Conditional layout depending on device orientation
-- Example of a FadeIn animation
-- FutureBuilder for aync widget building pattern (https://stackoverflow.com/a/51983699/704681)
+- `FutureBuilder` for aync widget building pattern (https://stackoverflow.com/a/51983699/704681)
+- building a form with fields validation on submit and validation errors displayed

 ## I18N